CookieRebel/Car-Graph/README.md

-# Car Price Analysis Script
+# Car Price Plotter

+Buying used cars is hard, especially knowing what a good market price for a used car is.
+The prices are mainly dependent on the year of the car and the mileage.

+This car price plotter takes yoru raw data that you collect eg. from carsales.com.au and plots it in a nice graph.
+It shows a best fit line (less accurate) and a best fit curve (more accurate).
+Given that info you can now instantly tell if a used car is good value based on the price, year, and mileage, in comparison to the current market.

-This script allows you to visualize car price data from an Excel file.
-You can generate scatter plots that show the relationship between car price and either model year or mileage.
-The script also allows you to prefill the car name based on the filename and saves the generated plots with a specific naming convention.
+You can generate scatter plots that show the relationship between
+- car price and model year; the mileage is visualised as the 3rd dimension using differnt colours
+- car price vs mileage; the model year is visualised as the 3rrd dimension using different colours

 ## Features

 - List all `.xlsx` files in the current directory.
-- Prefill the car name based on the filename.
 - Generate scatter plots for:
   - Price vs. Year with mileage as the color.
 ![Scatter plot Price vs. Year with mileage as the color](porsche_911_year_vs_price_16072024.png)
   - Price vs. Mileage with year as the color.
 ![Scatter plot Price vs. Mileage with year as the color](porsche_911_mileage_vs_price_16072024.png)
-- Save the generated plots with a specific filename format including the date.
+- View best fit line and best fit curve
+- Distinguish between Dealer and Private cars via the icon.

 ## Installation